Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 - How are you monitoring security-related events in Azure VMware Solution?

-### Network Security
+### Network Anaylsis

+Network monitoring inspects all the traffic coming into and going out of Azure VMware Solution private cloud.
+Network security with AVS operates and both the network and host layers.

 ### Recommendations

+- Capture and monitor Network Firewall logs deployed in Azure VMware Solution SDDC or Azure.
-- Use Azure Firewall Workbook or similar tools to monitor common metrics and logs related to firewall devices.
+- Use Azure Monitor Workbook or similar tools to monitor common metrics and logs related to firewall devices.
+- Correlate logs from multiple security vectors such as identity, networking and infrastructure.

 #### Assessment Questions
 - How are you monitoring identity and networking events?